Nllii/Apollo/README.md

 ###  Workflow is a script to setup a Raspberry pi as a server for developement running ubuntu 22.04.
 Basic minimal setup.

+### For web developement docker images wil be used.
+Setting up ngnix, apache, maven etc... usually crashes the Raspberry pi or hangs the kernal.

 TESTED on ubuntu 22.04

 experienced linux users Note: